stefanthoss/stefandroid-blog/_posts/2020-10-30-encrypt-usb-drive.md

 ```

 You can now copy data to `/mnt/backupDrive`.
 Don't forget to unmount before removing the drive.
 It's a good idea to
-practice mounting and unmounting before using the drive - if decrypting the LUKS partition doesn't work the data is
+practice mounting and unmounting before using the drive with valuable data - if decrypting the LUKS partition doesn't
-lost!
+work the data is lost forever!

 ## Usage